Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 A brute of a creature came bounding around the corner with his best cross-species friend on his heels.
 Seeing a creature as big and heavy as Stainless come bounding along on all four paws was an amusingly terrifying thought.
 Fortunately, everyone here were friends.

 But enough about Bozo.
 He was only a dog and meant no harm.
-Daar, on the other hand, was heavier, stronger, and apt to pounce, especially given Faarek’s slightly tenuous relationship with the massive…creature.
+Daar, on the other hand, was heavier, stronger, and apt to pounce, especially given Faarek’s slightly tenuous relationship with the massive... creature.
 While on friendly terms, their previous conflict left Daar a little mindful of their mild rivalry, and inclined to tease slightly more aggressively, or perhaps to wrestle just a bit more enthusiastically at every opportunity.

 In fact, the growl and friendly-aggressive set of his teeth suggested a tackle was likely, until he sniffed the air.